mikecole/mikecole.github.io/_posts/2014-02-16-2014-protect-yourself-online.markdown

 <p>
 I am not an expert and this blog post should only be considered a call to action instead of a definitive guide.
 Find an expert online and follow their lead.
 My expert of choice is <a href="https://twitter.com/troyhunt" target="_blank">Troy Hunt</a>.
 Follow him on Twitter, read his blog, and do what he says.
-A lot of the stuff he explains on his blog is confusing to even an IT professional like me, but if you can gleam a general understanding of what he's talking about then you will be better off.
+A lot of the stuff he explains on his blog is confusing even to an IT professional like me, but if you can gleam a general understanding of what he's talking about then you will be better off.
 </p>
 <h4>Use Common Sense</h4>
 <p>
 As mentioned in the story above, a person saved a nude picture of herself on her webmail account.
 Come on.
-Everything you put on the web is now public information and you can never get rid of it.
+Everything you put on the web is public information and you can never get rid of it.
 Everything you say, everything you post on Twitter, every email you send is now fair game.
 Post wisely.
 </p>
-<h4>Use A Password Manager</h4>
+<h4>Use Password Management Software</h4>
 <p>
 This is a big one and it's probably going to cost you a little money.
 The best case scenario with password complexity is having a password so complex that there's no way you can possibly memorize it.
 All of my passwords are similar to the following: